Why can't I add non-root user access to persistent storage?

 After you add non-root user access to persistent storage or deploy a Helm chart with a non-root user ID specified, the user can't write to the mounted storage.

-(user ID).
-Generally, a pod's default security context sets runAsNonRoot
+ID) and runAsUser (user ID).
+Generally, a pod's default security context sets runAsNonRoot so that the

 To allow a non-root user read and write access to a file storage device, you must allocate a supplemental group ID in a storage class,